 - If you have a problem, tell your healthcare provider.
 Then, please report it to FDA.

-How To Report A Problem
+How To Report A Problem to the FDA

 If you have a reaction to a hair dye—or any other cosmetic—first contact your health care provider for any necessary medical help.